Starkey Halo: Made for iPhone Hearing Aid

 Then, once you’ve made those adjustments, you can save those settings and assign them a specific memory inside the hearing aid.
 There is room for 20 memories (counting the 4 your hearing provider puts in by default).
 Then, you can assign those memories to automatically activate whenever you are back at the location at which you originally “tagged” that setting.
 So the GPS from your iPhone knows where you are, and when to adjust your hearing aids based on your tagged locations and the adjustments you have made in the past.
 So if you’re at a noisy restaurant and can’t hear clearly, it’s as simple as pulling out your iPhone, opening your TruLink app, using the remote so the hearing aids sound better, and then saving that memory.
 Now, next time you go back to that restaurant, your aids will automatically switch over to that setting which you designated earlier.
 All of this can be done within 10 seconds.

 Also new is the “find my hearing aids” feature, which basically allows you to play a game of “hot or cold” when searching for your hearing aids.
 As you get closer to your hearing aids, graphical bars on the iPhone screen enlarge to let you know you are “warmer.”
 Lastly, the remote microphone feature can be very helpful in a variety of challenging listening environments.
 If the concept of a remote microphone is new to you, it’s as simple as imagining yourself holding a microphone and placing it right next to things you want to hear perfectly.
 The sound from the microphone is streamed directly in to your hearing aids.
 So if you’re in a group conversation like a board meeting for example, you could place the iPhone in the middle of the conference room to enhance the clarity of speech from 360 degrees.
-To see more of the amazing capabilities of the TruLink App, visit this site.

 The Starkey Halo utilizes a new, sleek design, and is powered by a size 13 battery which is reported to give users 7-9 days of battery life even with heavy streaming.
 Since the size 13 battery is bigger than the size 312 that the LiNX use, the Starkey is a slightly bigger hearing aid, but the battery life will be extended a few days over the LiNX, so it’s a net positive in my opinion.
 The Halo does not have on-board controls like volume or memory buttons, so you’ll have to use your iPhone to make all adjustments.
 It is also not compatible with any of the Surflink accessories.
 The Starkey Halo is available in 3 technology levels, the i70, i90, and i110- for social, active, and vibrant lifestyles.
 This aid can be worn open-fit mild to moderate losses, but it can also be fit with Starkey’s amazing Absolute Power molds for severe to profound losses.
 Starkey is said to be working on an Android version at the moment, and they are also working on getting this technology in to smaller (potentially invisible) hearing aids within the next few years.